dhruvsharma78/FL/README.md

 2) This project uses Anaconda environments to guarantee package management.
 There is a .yml file provided.
 Open the command prompt.
 Please build a conda environment from this file using the command "conda env create -n FLRR -f windows_environment.yml".
 Activate the environment using "conda activate FLRR".
 Verify that the new environment is working using conda env list.

+# Setup without Anaconda

+1) `pip install -r requirements.txt` will install all needed packages.
+If you update the source code and add a new package, make sure to update the requirements file by running `pip freeze > requirements.txt`

 # Usage:

 1) With the conda environment activated use the command "mpiexec -n 5 python fedavg_demo.py"